 Alternate the bad guys.
 Even if you insist on making only American Christians bad, you could alternate the races a bit to not only target white people.
 Put a few blacks or Mexicans in the middle.

 Change the plot and show that both sides are wrong in their own way.

 Change the setting / setting, but only for some markets.
 We understand that anti-Americanism can be good in France, for example.
 But here in America anti-Americanism is out.

-We Americans have so few games to make up for, and we are tired of losing them because of multicultural crap. "
+We Americans have so few games to play around with, and we're tired of losing them to multicultural bullshit. "